jarofghosts/clapchop/README.md

 ### hold beyond chop point

-continuing to hold the trigger button will continue playing sample past the chop enenddpoint.
+continuing to hold the trigger button will continue playing sample past the chop endpoint.

 ### stop chop on release